Tools and Resources

 Although you can't prevent back labor, you can ease back pain during labor.
 Consider these suggestions:

 - Change positions.
-Straddle a chair and lean forward or kneel against a pile of pillows or birthing ball.
-It might also help to get on your hands and knees, which takes the pressure off your spine.
+Take a walk.
+Straddle a chair and lean forward or kneel against a pile of pillows or a birthing ball.
+Take the pressure off of your spine by getting on your hands and knees.
 To give your arms a break, lower your shoulders to the bed or a floor mat and place your head on a pillow.
 When you're lying down, lie on your side rather than on your back.

-- Apply heat or cold.
-Soothe your lower back with ice packs or a heating pad.
+- Apply heat.
+Soothe your lower back with a heating pad.

 - Consider medication.
 Epidural and spinal anesthesia can temporarily block pain in your lower body.
-Although not widely used, some research suggests that an injection of sterile water to the lower back can provide temporary but potentially significant relief from back pain during labor.
+Although not widely used, some research suggests that shallow injections of sterile water to the lower back can provide temporary but potentially significant relief from back pain during labor.

 Work with your health care team to evaluate your options for pain relief during labor.
 Whether you experience back labor or feel labor pain elsewhere, being familiar with pain management techniques can give you a greater sense of control.